antonyvam/nDTomo/README.md

 -------------------------
 The nDTomo is currently being developed using python v3.8

 In order to use all features, one has to use anaconda (e.g. for astra-toolbox).
+I suggest you create a new anaconda environment for nDTomo (e.g. using the anaconda navigator).

 To install from git: